peter88213/PyWriter/docs/devel/spec/types.md

 Write yWriter 7 chapters and scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_manuscript`.

+-  Comments right at the beginning of the scenes are written back as scene titles.
+-  Chapters and scenes can neither be rearranged nor deleted.
+-  Scenes can be split by inserting headings or a scene divider:
+    -  *Heading 1* --› New chapter title (beginning a new section).
+    -  *Heading 2* --› New chapter title.
+    -  `* * *` --› Scene divider.

 [Top of page](#top)